 Meals at St Edmund Hall are one of the most sociable aspects of studying here with our 220 seater Dining Hall meaning that the whole College community can eat together, but there’s always room to sit with friends.
 We serve breakfast, lunch, and dinner, and brunch is available at weekends.

-Our award-winning chef aims to meet all your dietary needs, and we regularly provide vegetarian, vegan, kosher and halal meals.
+The quality and variety of the food is exceptional as our food is consistently highly rated by staff and students and is available at competitively low prices.
+Our award-winning team of chefs aim to meet all your dietary needs, and we regularly provide vegetarian, vegan, kosher and halal meals.

 I heard so much about the quality of food at Teddy Hall before arriving but it’s certainly lived up to that reputation.
 Our head chef is amazing, and every meal is brilliant, even for a fussy eater like me!